Anise hyssop and other mint family favorites

 Three medicinal types of mints to know and love

-Three plants in the mint family have a special place in my heart, my garden and my apothecary.
+Three plants in the mint family have a special place in my heart, my garden and my wise woman herbal medicine chest.
 All of the herbs in this trio reach their peak potency for harvest in midsummer.

 Let me introduce you to these special friends of mine, in hopes that one or more may find a place within your own family favorites among the various types of mints.